keptsecret/app-demo/README.md

 ## Project details
 Image files are being used from file selection (see section below)
+App name can be changed in the the *headline* of the *Panel* component in *Home.vue* List of answers is put into *choicesArray* in *AnswerCloud.vue* but can be sent to *choices* in *Home.vue*
+- there is placeholder answers in there for testing

 ---
 The correct answer can be received from the server-side (no request methods yet) into data field **realAnswer** in file *Home.vue*
 The player's answer is received from the player's choice in *AnswerCloud.vue* to **answer** in *Home.vue*